tornadoweb/tornado/website/sphinx/releases/next.rst

   function instead of calling a callback you return a value with ``raise gen.Return(value)`` (or simply ``return value`` in Python 3.3).
 * Generators may now yield ``Future`` objects.
+* Callbacks produced by `gen.Callback` and `gen.Task` are now automatically stack-context-wrapped, to minimize the risk of context leaks when used with asynchronous functions that don't do their own wrapping.
 * Fixed a memory leak involving generators, `RequestHandler.flush`, and clients closing connections while output is being written.
 * Yielding a large list no longer has quadratic performance.